how to understand and avoid self-plagiarism

 Self-plagiarism in academic writing

 The converse of this practice is known as ‘data augmentation’.
-This occurs when a piece of work which has already been-published is re-published with new data, as if it were a new piece of work.
+This occurs when an already-published piece of work is re-published with new data, as if it were a new piece of work.
 This too is frowned on by the academic community and is regarded as a form of self-plagiarism.

 Self-plagiarism and copyright